NATIONAL ABSINTHE DAY

-Often mistaken for a liquor, it is truly a spirit because it isn’t sweetened.
+Often mistaken for a liqueur, it is truly a spirit because it isn’t sweetened.
 It belongs with the vodkas, gins and whiskeys when categorizing absinthe.

 The spirit is made by infusing wormwood, fennel, anise, and other herbs into alcohol through distillation.
 Pierre Ordinaire, a French doctor, is credited with the creation of absinthe.
 He developed and prescribed the elixir in the early 19th century as a cure for many illnesses.

 Also known as The Green Fairy, The Green Goddess or The Green Lady, the drink was popular with artists and writers.
 It was rumored to have hallucinogenic effects.
 Just as it was gaining in popularity, as the century was coming to a close, its reputation took some severe blows.

 The Green Lady was blamed for causing madness, seizures and low morality, among other ills of society.
 One of the final blows was a scandal in 1905 involving a French laborer who had spent the day drinking.
 His drink of choice was absinthe.
 He later murdered his children and pregnant wife.

 The drink was banned in France and other countries soon followed.
 In the United States and around the world the ban has since been lifted.